SelfKeyFoundation/selfkey-developers/docs/login-with-selfkey/lws-intro.md

 Implementing websites can request users' identity data from the SelfKey Identity Wallet and users may choose which data they wish to share.

-Users must install the SelfKey Connect browser extension to use Login with SelfKey.
+Users must install the SelfKey Extension to use Login with SelfKey.

 Login with SelfKey uses a challenge/response mechanism with private key signing to identify users.
 The SelfKey Identity Wallet running on the user's device acts as a credential store for identity informaiton which may be provided as part of the login or registration process.